 Connect With Us

-Plantar warts can be very uncomfortable.
-If you need your feet checked, contact Raul Hidalgo DPM from South Texas Foot & Ankle Care.
-Our doctor will assist you with all of your foot and ankle needs.
+Ankle pain can have many different causes and the pain may potentially be serious.
+If you have ankle pain, consult with Raul Hidalgo DPM from South Texas Foot & Ankle Care.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms